RefractSolutions/SecurityToken/readme.md

 * Send addresses optionally could be whitelisted to prevent non regulating activities
 * Issuer can appoit a 3rd party representive (e.g. legal trustee, law enforcement) to manaage a token holder token balance
 * Any token holder address can be frozen to send by token contract owner
+* Recieving addresses are checked against the issuer whitelist to ensure they are legally allowed to recieve token.

 ## Mint tokens